Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 You can combine this principle with the previous one: work with your child and make it fun until you know they have learned the skill.
 Then you can offer them the opportunity to learn to work independently, like they will need to in a job someday.
 That allows you to shift to a reward system for a while until the skill really becomes a good habit.

-9. Celebrate the Accomplishment
+9. Celebrate the accomplishment

-As we’ve mentioned, rewards can be great for jump-starting behavior: kids build a habit or a routine as they gain competence and then we help them value the behavior and its natural benefits.
+As we’ve mentioned, rewards for kids can be great for jump-starting behavior: kids build a habit or a routine as they gain competence and then we help them value the behavior and its natural benefits.
 We can then phase out the reward and celebrate the accomplishment and character of the child.

 A wink and a smile

 However….
 All my encouragement and practice never resulted in her actually saying her confidence phrase in the heat of the moment.
 When I’d talk to her about it, she’d moan, “I just can’t do it.”
-I told her, “I believe you can do this, but you need some help to jump start it.
+I told her, “I believe you can do this, but you need some help to jump-start it.
 So next time this happens, I will wink and smile big to remind you that you can do it.
 And then when you say your ‘strong sentence,’ I will pay you a dollar!”
 This definitely motivated her!

-Final words of encouragment
+Final words of encouragement

 Related Posts